Malcolm Nance: Intelligence and counterterrorism expertise

+Opposition to waterboarding

 In 2007, Nance wrote an article criticizing waterboarding for the counterinsurgency blog Small Wars Journal titled "Waterboarding is Torture... period."
 Nance wrote: "I know waterboarding is torture—because I did it myself."
 Nance said he witnessed and supervised waterboarding of hundreds of people.

 Republished in the Pentagon Early Bird, it set off a firestorm as the first credible description of the torture technique as used in SERE.
 The article strongly swayed the Pentagon against the use of the waterboard because its misuse would damage America's reputation worldwide.
 Nance argued that using the torture techniques of America's former enemies dishonors the memory of U.S. service members who died in captivity through torture, and that torture does not produce credible intelligence.

 Nance was called to testify before the U.S. Congress about the use of "enhanced interrogation techniques".
 He told the House Judiciary Committee that: "Waterboarding is torture, period...
 I believe that we must reject the use of the waterboard for prisoners and captives and cleanse this stain from our national honor...water overpowering your gag reflex, and then feel(ing) your throat open and allow pint after pint of water to involuntarily fill your lungs."